Skip to main content

 This is a rapidly evolving situation.
 Check back for updates.

 The US Centers for Disease Control and Prevention (CDC), along with other international agencies, is responding to a multi-nation cluster of the Andes virus linked to travel on the cruise ship MV Hondius.
 Andes virus is a type of hantavirus that is spread through contact with the feces, urine, saliva or bite of rodents that carry the virus.
-However, the risk of Andes virus to Americans is extremely low, says CDC.
+However, the risk of Andes virus to Americans is

-While the Andes virus is the only strain of hantavirus that can spread from human to human, it is not easily transmissible, says CDC.
+While the Andes virus is the only type of hantavirus that can spread from human to human, it is not easily transmissible, says CDC.
 The virus is spread via prolonged, direct contact with an infected person.
 To cut down on risk, experts advise frequent handwashing, avoiding kissing or sharing utensils, drinks, food etc., with anyone who could possibly be infected and to maintain a safe distance (generally 6 feet or more) from infected individuals.
 The outbreak has been linked to travel on the Dutch cruise ship MV Hondius.
 Some passengers on the ship had traveled to parts of South America where rodents that carry the Andes virus are typically found.

 CDC is partnering with other federal, state and local partners to coordinate and manage a public health response.